Mount Sinai West: Maternity care

 Deliveries at Mount Sinai West increased 28% between 2016 and 2019; in May 2019, the hospital sought permission from the New York State Department of Health to spend $10.2 million for renovations to the maternity unit.

 Outpatient facilities

 Mount Sinai West also offers primary care and select clinical specialties at numerous outpatient sites in the surrounding neighborhood of the main hospital.

 Emergency department

 The emergency department, staffed by 40 physicians board-certified in emergency medicine and offers 24-hr specialized services for victims of sexual assault.
 It also has a 24-hour stroke team and heart attack team.
-The emergency department no longer staffs a dedicated pediatric emergency department but still employees emergency physicians trained in treating children.
+The emergency department no longer staffs a dedicated pediatric emergency department but still employs emergency physicians trained in treating children.